Table of Contents

 When the motorcade finally arrived at Arlington, it was 10:24 pm.
 The burial ceremony, due to begin at 5:30 pm, actually began at 10:30 pm in the dark.

-Although this was not part of the original plan, organizers quickly adapted and handed out candles to mourners.
+Although this was not part of the original plan, mourners held candles during the burial, creating a candle-lit ceremony.
 The candlelight helped illuminate the graveside and mourners in a beautiful display.

-Among the mourners was the family of Senator Kennedy, who, along with astronaut John Glenn, took part in the ceremony with the flag draped over Bobby Kennedy’s coffin.
+Senator Kennedy’s family and astronaut John Glenn took part in the ceremony with the flag draped over Bobby Kennedy’s coffin.

 After these changes and the long delays in this complex journey to Arlington, the graveside burial ceremony lasted just 15 minutes.
 It may have always been due to be this long or was perhaps shortened to accommodate the mourners present.